 The development applications for all four (4) temporary workers accommodation proposals, including this application, have been prepared for inclusion with the EIS document being submitted to the Coordinator general for the proposed Carmichael Coal Mine Project.
-The inclusion of the applications within the EIS submission will allow for the applications to be assessed by the Coordinator General as part of this particular process.

-The inclusion of the development application documentation within the EIS submission does not negate the need for the lodgement of development applications with Isaac Regional Council in the future.
-However, should the applications be approved as part of the EIS submission, the eventual applications to Council will be afforded the benefits of the exemptions granted under Section 37 of the SDPWO Act.
-This section of the act overrides certain components of the standard Integrated Development Assessment System (IDAS) process and negates the need for certain standard development application actions to be undertaken.
+The inclusion of the applications within the EIS submission will allow for the applications to be assessed as part of this particular process.
+It is noted that the inclusion of the documents within the EIS submission does not negate the need for the lodgement of development applications to Isaac Regional Council in the future.
+However, should the applications be approved as part of the EIS submission the eventual applications to Council will be afforded the benefits of the exemptions granted under Section 37 of the SDPWO Act.
+This section of the act overrides certain components of the standard IDAS development application process.